ruabmbua/msi_klm/README.md

 */etc/udev/rules.d/90-msi-epf.rules*.
 After copying is finished, you have to tell udev to reload its rules with the command *udevadm control --reload-rules*, or just restart your computer.

+#### Install GTK3 development libraries (optional)

+This is only required, when the GUI of the tool is wanted too.
+Please look at your distro documentation, for how to install GTK3 development libraries.

 #### Install required compilers and tools